mdom/txtnish/README.md

 Publishes your twtfile.
 This is especially helpful after you changed your `post_tweet_hook`.

-## view

-Shows the timeline of a single source.

 ## follow

 Adds a new source to your followings.